OpenZWave/node-openzwave-shared/README.md

 $ npm install openzwave-shared
 ```

-**Notice:** If you receieve the error `cannot find -lopenzwave` on a 64-bit Linux system, `libopenzwave.so` was likely compiled into `/usr/local/lib64`.
-Run the terminal command `ld -lopenzwave --verbose` for a list of search locations used.
-You can workaround this by providing a symlink to one of the listed locations such as `/usr/local/lib`.
-Run `sudo ln -s /usr/local/lib64/libopenzwave.so /usr/local/lib/libopenzwave.so` creates symlink so that the file appears to be in the location that `ld` looks in.
+**Notice:** If you receive the error `cannot find -lopenzwave` on a 64-bit Linux
+system, `libopenzwave.so` was likely compiled into `/usr/local/lib64`.
+Run the terminal command `ld -lopenzwave --verbose` for a list of search
+locations used.
+You can workaround this by providing a symlink to one of the
+listed locations such as `/usr/local/lib`.
+Run `sudo ln -s /usr/local/lib64/libopenzwave.so /usr/local/lib/libopenzwave.so`
+creates symlink so that the file appears to be in the location that `ld` looks
+in.
 Now `npm install` should work.

 ## Development documentation